-The Association of Commercial Banks of Latvia (ACBL) is a public organization, uniting on voluntary principle the banks registered in Latvia and branches of foreign banks.
+The Association of Latvian Commercial Banks (ALCB) is a public organization, uniting on voluntary principle the banks registered in Latvia and branches of foreign banks.
 It was founded on July 23, 1992.
 The purpose of the Association is to contribute to strengthening and developing the banking system of Latvia.

 The Association takes part in developing banking regulations and improving the legal framework for businesses.
 It protects the rights and safeguards the interests of its members and deals with problem issues.
 The Association also contributes to improving the regulatory requirements for pension funds and investment funds.